How many people have TB?

-- Someone from the public health department will help you take your TB pills
+- Someone from the public health department will help you take your TB medications.

-- They will meet you wherever you want to meet so you can take your TB pills and tell them how you are feeling
+- They will meet you wherever you want to meet so you can take your TB medications and tell them how you are feeling.

-- The TB pills are FREE to you
+- The TB medications are free to you.

 What happens if I don't take my TB pills?